 Implant Retained Dentures

 Implant-supported dentures are more comfortable and stable than conventional dentures, allowing you to retain a more natural biting and chewing capacity.
 In addition, because implant-supported dentures will replace some of your tooth roots, your bone is better preserved.
 With conventional dentures, the bone that previously surrounded the tooth roots begins to resorb (deteriorate).
 Dental implants integrate with your jawbone, helping to keep the bone healthy and intact.
-You can learn more about this type of denture by clicking here.

 What Does a New Denture Feel Like?

 New dentures may feel a little odd or loose for a few weeks until the muscles of the cheeks and tongue learn to keep them in place and you get comfortable inserting and removing them.
 Also, it is not unusual for minor irritation or soreness to occur and for saliva flow to increase when you first start wearing dentures, but these problems will diminish as the mouth adjusts.